ehsanl/Ehsan_Lotfi_task/README.md

 First of all we assume that Ansible and Jenkins are installed before on the master server.
 This Ansible role contains tasks to:

-Install basic packages required
+  - Install basic packages required

-Install Java
+  - Install Java

-Add tomcat user and group
+  - Add tomcat user and group

-Download tomcat and install - configure systemd
+  - Download tomcat and install - configure systemd

-Configure firewall

-How to use this role
+How to use this role:

 Clone the Project:
 $ git clone https://github.com/ehsanl/Ehsan_Lotfi_task.git